gold-silver-copper/egui_ratatui/README.md

 }
 ```

-the rest is just eframe template docs I don't feel like deleting :D
+the rest is eframe template docs

 ## Getting started